 And therefore, they're here to help - right.
 And so for France, that's of course a very interesting dynamic because … the French will also have Colonial African soldiers taking part in the war as well.
 And those soldiers will not be treated anywhere near what we see American soldiers treated as - from the French.
 But for the most part they're going to experience a variety of interactions with officers.

-And so of course, you're going to have some who will treat them poorly because of the color of their skin and the assumptions associated with that - whereas in other cases, not so much - where you'll actually have - the focus on - what their capabilities are, like what they can actually do on the battlefield; how successful at least the 93rd division will become - and that.
+And so of course, you're going to have some who will treat them poorly because of the colour of their skin and the assumptions associated with that - whereas in other cases, not so much - where you'll actually have - the focus on - what their capabilities are, like what they can actually do on the battlefield; how successful at least the 93rd division will become - and that.
 So you'll end up with a number of men from I believe it's the 369th who will earn the Croix de Guerre - for their service in World War One

 TT: How effective were these units?
 I mean, this is almost an impossibly difficult question to answer - and on and how.
 Let me rephrase it.
 How were they regarded by French commanders British commanders in terms of combat performance because you know again that's such a subjective thing.
 But it's interesting just to get - to see whether the perceptions of service actually tackled racial perceptions that many of these officers may have had.

-AN: Absolutely, and that's one of the things of the meuse Argonne offensive is a great case study to compare how the French and the British and the US will view - the 93rd the 92nd Division So remember the 92nd Division had mostly blakc officers, whereas the 93rd Division - that was actually made up of National Guard Units.
+AN: Absolutely, and that's one of the things of the meuse Argonne offensive is a great case study to compare how the French and the British and the US will view - the 93rd the 92nd Division So remember the 92nd Division had mostly black officers, whereas the 93rd Division - that was actually made up of National Guard Units.
 So the 92nd Division is mostly draftees.
 Whereas the 93rd had National Guards and officers by whites.
-So what we see with meuse-argonne, it's that stark contrast between how the 92nd division will perform and how that performance will be received - versus how the 93rd division will do.
+So what we see with Meuse-Argonne, it's that stark contrast between how the 92nd division will perform and how that performance will be received - versus how the 93rd division will do.
 So, again for the 92nd - they're going to remain under U.S. Command and control, whereas the 93rd Division is entirely under the French.

 Now the French were far more forthcoming with clear orders and objectives to officers in the 93rd.
 The US controlled Divisions - and this is across the board, this is not just the 92nd Division - this is across the board for any US controlled division.
 They were left more or less in the dark when it came to the Meuse-Argonne Offensive.
 There's an attempt to keep this as secret as possible - and that means not providing proper information to the men who are about to go and attempt to seize the objective that has been outlined.